shenwei356/csvtk/doc/docs/usage.md

 convert CSV to JSON format

 Usage:
   csvtk csv2json [flags]

 Flags:
   -b, --blanks              do not convert "", "na", "n/a", "none", "null", "." to null -h, --help                help for csv2json
-  -i, --indent string       indent. if given blank, output json in one line. (default "  ") -k, --key string          output json as an array of objects keyed by a given filed rather than as a
+  -i, --indent string       indent. if given blank, output json in one line. (default "  ") -k, --key string          output json as an array of objects keyed by a given field rather than as a
-                            list. e.g -k 1 or -k columnA -n, --parse-num strings   parse numeric values for nth column, multiple values are supported and "a"/"all" for all columns
+                            list. e.g -k 1 or -k columnA -n, --parse-num strings   parse numeric values for nth column, multiple values are supported and "a"/"all" for all columns -K, --skip-key            do not put KEY in the data when using -k KEY

 ```